-This Fellowship is based in North Carolina hosted by the Area Health Education Centres (AHEC) http://www.ncahec.net.
-It is awarded annually, interviews are held in late November and is worth £3,000.00.
+This Fellowship is based in North Carolina hosted and is hosted by the Area Health Education Centres (AHEC) http://www.ncahec.net.
+It is awarded annually with interviews held in late November and it is worth £3,000.00.
 The aim of the Fellowship is to provide an opportunity for a Member to experience another healthcare system and study some aspect of postgraduate or continuing medical education.

 You must have been a fully paid up member for 2 consecutive years and have regularly attended NACT UK meetings.